getsentry/sentry-docs/src/_includes/common/getting-started.md

 Guideline: Create the `include` statement that provides SDK specific installation information -->

-Performance data is transmitted using a new event type called `transactions` <!--next phase: link to Distributing Tracing-->. **To sample transactions, you must set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 25% of captured transactions.
+Performance data is transmitted using a new event type called `transactions`<!--next phase: link to Distributing Tracing-->. **To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 25% of captured transactions.
 Learn more about sampling in Using Your SDK to Filter Events<!--next phase: add link to this content for the SDK you are documenting-->.

 Next steps: